Apollounknowndev/worldgen-docs/docs/docs/configured-features/feature-types/kelp.md

 The `minecraft:kelp` feature type is used to place a kelp plant.
 In vanilla, this is used in all Ocean biomes except Warm and Frozen Oceans.

+{: .position }
+> The placement position of this feature is moved to the height of the `OCEAN_FLOOR` heightmap.

 ### JSON format

 <pre>